thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 Part of the system may have machine learning incorporated for added functionality such as statistics predicting the likelihood of certain events occurring based on time or weather.
 These events may include traffic violations or collisions.

-#### 1.3.3 - User characteristics
+#### 1.3.3 User characteristics

 The users that would operate this program would be the clients on the podcast.
 This would be Stephen Shkardoon and Hugh Davenport from ZX Security.
 These two are very experienced with operating the cameras that accompany the current setup, and would be capable of operating the final product (i.e. inputting areas of interest to define the intersection, setting equipment up and packing down, etc).
 The users would also need to understand the codes that are communicated by the system when certain events occur.
 The client's level of education and their experience operating the podcast is enough to operate the system as the product will be able to be operated without issue, and with a clear explanation of the system upon delivery.

-If the team was to extend this project to be open-source and available for anyone to implement, the program would need to be able to automatically detect the intersection boundaries, the traffic lights (and their states) and the objects that appear.
+As the project is open-source and, therefore, available for anyone to implement, the program would need to be able to automatically detect the intersection boundaries, the traffic lights (and their states) and the objects that appear.
 This would enable users with less qualifications than the clients' to be able to use the software without issues as the software would do most of the work.

+In an ideal situation, the hardware used is high quality and positioned in ideal locations.
+A high-definition camera would be optimal in order to have the clarity of the objects.
+This would optimise the AI's automatic object detection, along with the increase the quality of the system's use; the podcast hosted by the client.
+A well-positioned camera would be able to clearly see the indiviual colour of each traffic light, the stop lines and the vehicles travelling through the intersection.
+This assists in the detection of objects of interest (traffic lights and vehicles), and fulfills the requirement to be able to accurately detect said objects as briefly mentioned in Limitations *(1.3.4)*.

-#### 1.3.4 - Limitations
+#### 1.3.4 Limitations

 Initially the team would get the product working to the current setup the client has for their podcast.
 This setup has a small amount of limitations the team needs to consider to fulfill the project scope.